u16207948/u16207948.github.io/index.md

 * KEY:
   * KM (Kevin Mynhardt) u17151849
       * API
-       * Local api for Demo 1
+      * Local API for Demo 1
-  * RR(you) (Rammbuda Rilwele) u16207948
+  * RR (Rammbuda Rilwele) u16207948
-       * Redue Demo 1 work And the landing page
+      * Redo Demo 1 work and the landing page
-       * Local api for Demo 1
+      * Local API for Demo 1
   * RG (Rudolf van Graan) u16040865
       * ER diadrams
-      * Local api for Demo 1
+      * Local API for Demo 1

-###  * Everyone had the responsubility to check everyone task and aprove & make/suggest things to be added
+###  * Everyone had the responsibility to check each other's tasks, approve and make/suggest things to be added.